mnr/writing-wip/kwak-anthology.md

 The woman produced a meal kit from... somewhere.
 It was a virtual sleight-of-hand, if such a thing could exist.

-“Fortunately, our mutual corporate parent has done this.
+“Fortunately, our mutual corporate parent has done this research.
 And they’d like to slow down WorldFood’s progress.
-Since WorldFood is responsible for Dakota’s death, we’d like you to pursue a murder charge against them.
-You could drop the summons to Hestia as well.”
+We think WorldFood is responsible for Dakota’s death and we’d like you to investigate.”

 Araci sent the robot off to the kitchen.
 “You’re making a lot of claims, and you tell me I don’t have the wattage to check your work.
 I’ll state the obvious; why should I trust you?”

 “Because we’ve sent you a kit.
 When you get it, you’ll be able to prove what I’m about to show you.”
 She held the meal in front of Araci.
-It doubled in size, then became transparent.
+It doubled in size, then changed to a cutaway view.
 It was a starburst pattern of food cavities, channels, pumps, valves, and electronics.
 A chip throbbed with a blue outline.

 “This chip, the one outlined in blue light, is a new concept for meals.
 It’s full-blown artificial intelligence.
 It doesn’t make the meal sing or dance.
 It just solves problems - like any other AI.
 But it does two special things: first, it confirms the food preparation process is going according to plan.
 If not, it adjusts the recipe to recover.
 Second, it sends that learning back to the WorldFood server.”